-within

-the black-shaded

-streets are within a

-1/4 mile walk.
+whole area The 1/4 within but only the black-shaded streets are within a 1/4 mile walk.

-whole area

-but only

-The

-A lt must also be safe to

 It must also be safe to cross the street at a stop.
 You usually need the stops on both sides for two-way travel!